 by the editorial team and Sophia Ruan Gushée

 Once most people decide to start a family, they are also excited to eat healthier and exercise more regularly.
-Some may even schedule a general medical checkup to give their future child the most supportive environment possible.
+Some may even schedule a general medical checkup to give their future child the healthiest start possible.

 Most people (including physicians), however, don't consider something else that may affect fertility: their toxic exposures.
 While fertility results from complex and dynamic factors, our toxic exposures is often an overlooked influence on both fertility and pregnancy outcome.

 My team at Practical Nontoxic Living researched one of the most overlooked angles: how men’s fertility may be affected by the extremely low frequency (ELF) radiation emitted by electronic devices.
 ELF radiation may impact sperm count and your chances to conceive.
 In this article, we explain how laptops and cell phones may affect fertility in men, and provide precautionary tips to minimize the negative effects on sperm count from ELF radiation.